collapsed-stacks/startups/questions/11668/does-one-need-to-protect-themselves-in-a-startup.md

 - posted by: [Jeremy Parsons](https://stackexchange.com/users/497810/jeremy-parsons) on 2016-12-10
 - score: 2

-<p>Two words: <strong>Execution wins</strong>.</p>
+Two words: **Execution wins**.

-<p>Very few successful startups were first to think of, build or launch the idea.
-Those who went before may be frustrated, but they have no grounds to complain.</p>
+Very few successful startups were first to think of, build or launch the idea.
+Those who went before may be frustrated, but they have no grounds to complain.

-<p>One reason why the lean startup approach is attractive to startups is that it's a way of having better ideas - where "better" means, easier to turn into revenue.
-Finding a promise that resonates with a willing market is golden.</p>
+One reason why the lean startup approach is attractive to startups is that it's a way of having better ideas - where "better" means, easier to turn into revenue.
+Finding a promise that resonates with a willing market is golden.

-<p>The best way to protect your opportunity is to <strong>give away your idea</strong>.
-If you <strong>focus on customers</strong> while everyone else is focusing on competitor analysis, technical architecture, stock option programmes and other drag factors, you'll win. </p>
+The best way to protect your opportunity is to **give away your idea**.
+If you **focus on customers** while everyone else is focusing on competitor analysis, technical architecture, stock option programmes and other drag factors, you'll win.

 ## Answer 11703